Help

 - Even though literacy is a struggle, do not use this as an excuse.
 You can achieve success as long as you keep motivated.

 - It is OK to make mistakes – that’s how we learn.
-If you only do work you can do easily, you are not learning.
+If you only focus on work you can complete easily, you are not learning.

-- Help is available within school.
-Our network has ReadWrite Gold which will read anything on the screen and help with proofreading written work.
-You will probably always find spelling tricky, but remember the reason we write is to communicate information.
-So as long as your Emotional Support for Dyslexic Students writing can be understood this will usually be good enough.
+- It is likely that spelling will continue to be tricky into adulthood, but remember the reason we write is to communicate information.
+So as long as your writing can be understood, this will usually be good enough.

 - It will be easier to manage when you have left school.
-For example, if you are working in an office you likely to use a spellchecker on a computer.
+For example, if you are using technology at college, university or in the workplace, you are likely to have access to computer with a text reader, spell checker and text to voice technology.

 A recent Survey by Manchester Metropolitan University interviewed dyslexic students in primary and secondary schools.
 In his discussion of the results of this study, Psychologist Mike Johnson concluded: